-Black cocoa so intensifies the flavor and presents a rich chocolate-y flavor that is oh so healthy, full of fiber, magnesium and antioxidants.
-Technically black cocoa powder has been "dutched" or washed to reduce acidity to create a smooth mellow flavor, with earthy, woodsy hues.
+That's because technically black cocoa powder has been "dutched" or washed to reduce acidity to create a smooth mellow flavor, with earthy, woodsy hues.
 It still provides the antioxidants that raw cacao does but less.
 My friends laugh when I say "so we just have to eat a bit more!".

 Still, health-wise, I prefer raw cacao or even quality dark chocolate bars generally but it is fun to switch it up sometimes, especially when it comes to chocolate!
 And if you follow me, you know that I have plenty of chocolate recipes for you to try including these buckwheat bars and this 2-ingredient fudge and this cardamom cake.

 Sometimes we forget treats we have in the freezer and accidentally stumble on them months later for a happy surprise.